redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 When submitting results back to Red Hat for certification, please include the above mentioned claim file, the JUnit file, and any available console logs.

-**How to add a CNF platform test result to the existing claim file?**
+**How to add a workload platform test result to the existing claim file?**

 ```go
 go run cmd/tools/cmd/main.go claim-add --claimfile=claim.json